ptomulik/testmd/README.md

     Note, that on some systems, migrations between '2.X' and '2.Y' would fail.
 For example, packages providing apache modules may depend on particular (installed) version of apache.
-Some package managers are not smart enough to handle the changes in dependencies and reinstall appropriate versions of modules automatically.
+Some package managers (FreeBSD/ports for example) are not smart enough to handle the changes in dependencies and reinstall appropriate versions of modules automatically.

   - `mpm`

     MPM module to be used by apache.
-The list of all possible values is `event`, `itk`, `peruser`, `prefork`, `worker`.
-The list of supported values depends on agent's OS.
-This parameter is important only, when the selected apache doesn't support loadable MPM modules (in which case we must chose appropriate package with compiled-in MPM module).
+Possible values are, for example, `event`, `itk`, `peruser`, `prefork`, `worker`.
+The exact list of supported values depends on agent's OS, version of apache package being installed and so on (you may define your own list with `mpms_available` parameter).
+This parameter may be important, if the selected apache doesn't support loadable MPM modules (in which case we must chose appropriate package with compiled-in MPM module).
 Apache `2.4` and later support loadable MPMs.

-    **Note**: on FreeBSD the `mpm` parameter works in different ways for apache 2.2 and for apache >= 2.4.
-In the later case (>=2.4) you may need to uninstall apache manually in order to apply changes in `mpm`.
-If you don't, the new MPM will probably not be set (as a default) for apache package and there will be no warning about this.

     *Example*: